-6 best turbo trainers for cycling at home
+Saddle up without leaving the house on these top turbo trainers

 Wahoo kickr core

 Wahoo’s famously sturdy turbo trainers are known for their high quality and authentic ride feel.
-The brand’s kickr trainer, also featured below, is effectively the industry standard, and this slightly stripped-back version offers much of the same pro-level performance for a slightly more affordable price.
+The brand’s kickr trainer (£999.99, Wahoofitness.com), also featured below, is effectively the industry standard, and this slightly stripped-back version offers much of the same pro-level performance for a slightly more affordable price.

 It’s a direct-drive trainer that’s realistic, quiet and remains firmly planted even when really putting the hammer down out of the saddle.
 Much like its older sibling, it’s built like a tank too and will automatically set the resistance level to match the terrain in your chosen training app.